Moselle to Mozart Cycling Holiday

 Fri – Day 6: Klostershontal to Rothenburg (45 miles) Elevation: 4456ft / 1358m

-Morning sees a gentle start through the Jagst Valley on a fantastically smooth, undulating, ambling, winding, river ride, before leaving the relative ease of the river and climbing up for a birds eye view.
-As we make our way through the forests and winding roads of the cracking German countryside the pine scented air and smell of freshly hung lederhosen will invigorate our senses close to bursting point.
+Our morning sees a gentle start through the Jagst Valley on a fantastically smooth, undulating, ambling and winding river ride, before leaving the relative ease of the river and climbing up for a birds eye view.
+As we make our way through the forests and winding roads of the cracking German countryside the pine scented air will invigorate our senses close to bursting point.
 Leave a space for later in the day however as our destination is the best example of an ancient walled city in the whole of Germany, the chocolate box perfect, medieval, magical, Rothenburg ob der Tauber.

 Sat – Day 7: Rest Day in Rothenburg